-However, hiding your IP address is no longer enough to ensure your online anonymity.
-There are many ways to identify a person online.
-Checking an IP address is one of the easiest and straightforward detection methods out there.
-Your identity can also be revealed through other, fairly simple methods: cookies, malware, using the same email address across sites, or by just logging into an account with your real name and picture.
+Nowadays it can be terribly difficult to remain anonymous online.
+There are many methods that can identify you online.
+Checking an IP address is one of the easiest and most straightforward detection methods out there.
+You might also reveal your identity through cookies, malware, using the same email address across sites, or by just logging into an account with your real name and picture.

-While VPNs mask (change) your IP address, they do not protect many other details about your device and browser.
-It does not hide what Operating System you are using, what screen resolution you have, or what fonts you have installed on your device.
+Luckily, there are some things you can do to stay relatively anonymous online.
+A VPN can mask (change) your IP address.
+But it does not hide every detail about your device and browser.
+For instance, you still pass on what Operating System you are using, what screen resolution you have, or what fonts you have installed on your device.
 Trackers have caught on to this and managed to use this to their advantage to identify you.
 This article will take you through the basics of browser fingerprinting and what you need to know about it.

-So, even without the aid of an IP address, browser fingerprinting can identify and track you through user-specific data.
+So, even without your real IP address, browser fingerprinting can identify and track you through user-specific data.
 Instead of trying to figure out your real IP address, fingerprinting focuses on user-specific data about the browser and computer you are using.
-These details, such as your screen resolution, graphics card, plugins etc., are then used to assign you a unique fingerprint.
+They can use details, such as your screen resolution, graphics card, plugins etc., to assign you a unique fingerprint.
 Browser fingerprinters are sometimes called “cookieless monsters” because they do not have to be installed on your computer or in your browser.
 They will recognize you without implanting anything.
-Fingerprinting is more detailed than cookies, does not have to be installed, cannot be deleted, or be defended against by browser extensions.
+The method of fingerprinting is more detailed than cookies are, does not have to be installed, cannot be deleted and as of yet there isn’t a solution for it.

 As you visit a website, your browser is programmed to pass along a certain amount of information to that website so it can be accurately loaded.
 With some simple codes and requests, websites can ask browsers to reveal an absurd amount of data about your browser and device.
-These are details such as your operating system, screen resolution, the fonts you have installed, which extensions and plugins are loaded into your browser, what graphics card you have, what the latest update of your firmware or drivers are.
-And the list goes on and on, until, eventually, there are so many specific details that nobody but you are left, in the process of user-identification.
-Computers are so complex, and have so many different levels and versions of software, hardware, firmware, updates, settings, preferences etc., that every single user can be uniquely identified.
+These are details such as your operating system, screen resolution, fonts, extensions, plugins, graphics card, an your latest updates.
+And the list goes on and leaves them with a unique combination of details that make you identifiable online.
+Computers are complex and have so many different levels and versions of software, hardware, firmware, updates, settings, preferences etc. This means that every single user can be uniquely identified with these different settings.
 And this is exactly what happens with browser fingerprinting.

 These details, however, do not reveal who you are.
 Not directly, that is.
 Not every unique fingerprint or computer is assigned to a name or individual, after all.
-Because each fingerprint (i.e. the unique collection of specific device and browser data) does not have a name, you are assigned one.
-You are given a unique fingerprint code.
+Because each fingerprint (i.e. the unique collection of specific device and browser data) does not have a name, they can assign you one.
+They give you a unique fingerprint code.
 You have one right now, even though you don’t know about it.
 A browser fingerprint looks like this:

 This string of letters and numbers does not say anything specifically about you, but it is nevertheless an identifier.
-A way for the site to recognize you when you come and go, what you are looking at, what kind of content appeals to you, and so on.
-As you go across the web, specific behavior, interests, websites, and patterns are logged and connected to that string of numbers and letters.
-If you happen to log into a website that contains your personal information, such as Gmail or Facebook, then you have temporarily linked yourself to this identifier.
+It is a way for the site to recognize you when you come and go, what you look at, what kind of content appeals to you, and so on.
+As you browse the web, specific behavior, interests, websites, and patterns are logged.
+They can connect these to that string of numbers and letters.
+If you log into a website that contains your personal information, such as Gmail or Facebook, you link yourself to this identifier.
 This is temporary because people do not keep the same browser and device forever.
 Eventually you will get a new one, and then your fingerprint changes.
-The goal for users who want to be anonymous is to allow this identifier as little personal information about you as possible — otherwise it is impossible to do anything anonymous on the web anymore, whether you have a VPN or not.

-Listing every possible way a computer or browser can be fingerprinted is not worth the trouble writing down or reading.
+Listing every possible way a computer or browser can be fingerprinted would be an impossible job.
 There is simply too much to mention.
 Think of any small detail that your computer or browser has that another one hasn’t — and then multiply by each single variable.
 The list is endless.

 For a specific look at some of these categories and how your browser fingerprint compares, have a look at browserleaks.com